Dates and Times

 Presented by Tom Marshman

-Kings Cross (Remix) uncovers the hidden histories of LGBT communities in London during the 1980s.
-Tom Marshman uncovers the hidden histories of LGBT communities through memories of the Kings Cross area; an area that has undergone radical change since its day as a hub of LGBT communities, bars and culture.
+Kings Cross (Remix) uncovers the hidden histories of LGBTQ communities in London during the 1980s.
+Tom Marshman uncovers those histories through memories of the Kings Cross area; an area that has undergone radical change since its day as a hub of LGBTQ communities, bars and culture.

 Woven together from the stories of people who experienced it first hand, Tom’s show celebrates a raucous, riotous time in the life of central London where sexuality was for exploring, HIV was causing tragedy, and rights were to be fought for.